NSTIC & ONC Work On Trusted IdentityJune 17, 2013

 Although healthcare is a particularly fragmented and challenging market, Sheire said it shares many of the same identity management issues as other industries, namely authentication and verification, access to various resources, the need for solutions that scale to large organizations.

-“The identity ecosystem will enable,” Sheire explained, adding that it will simultaneously streamline patient and provider access to multiple systems, secure patient access, and provide the ability for ID matching.
+“The identity ecosystem will enable health information exchange,” Sheire explained, adding that it will simultaneously streamline patient and provider access to multiple systems, secure patient access, and provide the ability for ID matching.

 Conceptually similar credentials are emerging in the marketplace.
 Companies such as Amazon, Facebook and Google are offering single sign-on to multiple websites other than just their own, Sheire noted.